What is Collaborative Problem Solving?

-Collaborative Problem Solving is an evidence-based model based on neurobiological research.
+Collaborative Problem Solving (CPS) is an evidence-based model based on neurobiological research.
 It allows caregivers and professionals to address challenging youth behaviors through empowerment, empathy, and mutual solving of the shared problems that tend to cause behaviors.
 The model is rooted in the Think:Kids program at Massachusetts General Hospital.

-CPS Project at OHSU
+Collaborative Problem Solving Project at OHSU

 We provide training, consultation, and support in the Collaborative Problem Solving model to families and providers in Oregon.
 We also provide the greater Oregon community with information about Collaborative Problem Solving™ (CPS) resources available throughout the state.